-Drilling by the Company and other exploration companies has intersected attractive gold and silver values in this largely gravel-covered, low-sulphidation gold and silver vein system.
+Historic drilling has intersected significant gold and silver values in this largely gravel-covered, low-sulphidation gold and silver vein system.
 A drill permit has been approved by the Bureau of Land Management for a reverse-circulation drilling program, subject to posting of a bond.